Houston Civil Litigation – Dispute Resolution – Mediation

 Contact Us Today

-For more information about our Houston civil litigation services, including mediation and arbitration, please call us at 832.879.2244 or utilize The Law Office of Henry A. Jakob, PLLC online contact form to schedule a free initial consultation with an experienced dispute resolution lawyer.
+For more information about our Houston civil litigation services, including mediation and arbitration, please call us at 832.879.2244 or utilize The Law Office of Henry A. Jakob, PLLC online contact form to schedule a consultation with an experienced dispute resolution lawyer.